Meningitis is an inflammation of the fluid and membranes (meninges) surrounding your brain and spinal cord.

 Some forms of bacterial meningitis are preventable with the following vaccinations:

 Pneumococcal conjugate vaccine (PCV13).
-This vaccine also is part of the regular immunization schedule for children younger than 2 years in the United States.
+This vaccine also is part of the WHO and CDC recommended routine vaccination schedule for children younger than 2 years.
 Additional doses are recommended for children between the ages of 2 and 5 who are at high risk of pneumococcal disease, including children who have chronic heart or lung disease or cancer.

 This vaccine can also be given to children between the ages of 2 months and 10 years who are at high risk of bacterial meningitis or who have been exposed to someone with the disease.
 It's also used to vaccinate healthy but previously unvaccinated people who have been exposed in outbreaks.